-Dutch to host EU talks on new-model human rights sanctions
+Dutch to host EU talks on human rights sanctions

 But a human rights one could open a "Pandora's Box" of possible listings, a contact in the EU foreign service told EUobserver, in a scenario in which member states throw all kinds of names into the ring, out of the thousands of nefarious individuals around the world.

-The Netherlands recognised that a human rights list would pose novel questions, but said its November conference, which is to involve an NGO and a legal scholar, was designed to help give answers.
+The Netherlands recognised that a human rights list posed novel questions, but said its November conference, which is to involve an NGO and a legal scholar, was designed to identify answers.

 "Chemical weapons violations are well defined [in international treaties], but human rights ones are less so - there are many levels of severity ... so where do we start and where do we end?," a Dutch diplomat said.